WHEN YOUR UNIVERSITY EDUCATION IS DONE, LIFE REALLY BEGINS

 Save up as much as you can ahead of time.

-If need be, you have the options of small, personal loans to help pay for the last few dollars for your flights (take a look at Credit Ninja and their rates).
+If need be, you have the options of small, personal loans to help pay for the last few dollars for your flight.

 Just make sure you’re home in time to pay it off.